What Happens to Your Driver’s License After a DWI in New Mexico? Here’s What You Need to Know

 Time Limits and Appeals

-You must request your MVD hearing within 10 days of receiving the Notice of Revocation.
+You must request your MVD hearing within 10 days of receiving the Notice of Revocation and pay the required fee with your request.

 Let Us Help